 When it comes to eCommerce (as for most things on the internet), you get what you pay for.
 There are a couple exceptions I list below.

 Generally, we're against online site builders.
-Shopify is an exception when using it in conjunction with a Shopify partner (hey, Brand Shouter is one of those!).
+Shopify is an exception when using it in conjunction with a Shopify partner (hey, Wapiti is one of those!).
 While Shopify does provide a great do-it-yourself platform, it also allows for external integrations that can deliver power to your eCommerce platform.

 Technically, your eCommerce should already be running to combat the current climate.
 If it isn't, you need to start NOW.
 The longer you wait, the less relevant your site will potentially be and the more money you'll lose in the process.